terraform-ibm-modules/stack-retrieval-augmented-generation/README.md

 - Create an API key in the target account with the required permissions.
 The target account is the account that hosts the resources that are deployed by this architecture.
 For more information, see [Managing user API keys](https://cloud.ibm.com/docs/account?topic=account-userapikey&interface=ui).
     - Copy the value of the API key.
 You need it in the following steps.
     - In test or evaluation environments, you can grant the Administrator role on the following services
-        - IAM Identity service
+        - IAM Identity service.
+In addition to the Administrator role, when deploying the Standard variation of the Deployable Architecture, explicitly assign the `User API key creator` role, as it is mandatory for a successful OpenShift cluster deployment.
-        - All Identity and Access enabled services
+        - All Identity and Access enabled services.
         - All Account Management services.

         To scope access to be more restrictive for a production environment, refer to the minimum permission level in the [permission tab](https://cloud.ibm.com/catalog/7a4d68b4-cf8b-40cd-a3d1-f49aff526eb3/architecture/Retrieval_Augmented_Generation_Pattern-5fdd0045-30fc-4013-a8bc-6db9d5447a52-global#permissions) of this deployable architecture.
 - Create or have access to a signing key, which is the Base64 key that is obtained from the `gpg --gen-key` command without a passphrase (if not expired generated previously).
 Export the signing key by running the command `gpg --export-secret-key <email address> | base64` command.
 For more information about storing the key, see [Generating a GPG key](https://cloud.ibm.com/docs/devsecops?topic=devsecops-devsecops-image-signing#cd-devsecops-gpg-export).
 Copy the value of the key.

-    The signing key is not required to deploy all the Cloud resources that are created by this deployable architecture.
-However, the key is necessary to get the automation to build and deploy the sample application.
+    The signing key is not required to deploy all the Cloud resources created by this deployable architecture.
+Although the sample application will be built and deployed, the CI pipeline will report a failure due to the missing signing step.
-- [Install or update ](https://cloud.ibm.com/docs/cli?topic=cli-getting-started) the IBM Cloud CLI.
-- Optional: Install the IBM Cloud CLI Project plug-in by running the `ibmcloud plugin install project` command.
-For more information, see the [Project CLI reference](/docs/cli?topic=cli-projects-cli).

 ## Add the architecture to a project

-1. Go to the **Retrieval Augmented Generation Pattern** [details page](https://cloud.ibm.com/catalog/7a4d68b4-cf8b-40cd-a3d1-f49aff526eb3/architecture/Retrieval_Augmented_Generation_Pattern-5fdd0045-30fc-4013-a8bc-6db9d5447a52-global) in the IBM Cloud catalog community registry.
+1. Go to the **Retrieval Augmented Generation (RAG) Pattern** [details page](https://cloud.ibm.com/catalog/7a4d68b4-cf8b-40cd-a3d1-f49aff526eb3/architecture/Retrieval_Augmented_Generation_Pattern-5fdd0045-30fc-4013-a8bc-6db9d5447a52-global) in the IBM Cloud catalog community registry.
 1. Select the latest product version in the Architecture section.
-1. Click **Review deployment options**.
-1. Select the **Add to project** deployment type in **Deployment options**, and then click **Add to project**.
+1. Select the variation **Basic** or **Standard**.
+Refers to the Variations section above for further details on the two variations.
+2. Click **Add to project**
-1. Select **Create new** and enter the following details:
+3. Select **Create new** and enter the following details:
     1. Add a name and description.
-    1. Select a region and resource group for the project.
+    2. Select a region and resource group for the project.
 For example, for evaluation purposes, you can select the region that is closest to you and the default resource group.

         For more information about the enterprise account structures, see the [Central administration account](/docs/enterprise-account-architecture?topic=enterprise-account-architecture-admin-hub-account) white paper.
-    1. Enter a configuration name.
+    3. Enter a configuration name.
 For example, "RAG", "dev" or "prod".
 The name can help you later to match your deployment target.
-1. Click **Add** (or **Create** for the initial project in the account).
+4. Click **Create**

 ## Configure your stack